The Safe Farming Tasmania program is about:

 - raising awareness of farm safety issues

-- encouraging discussions
+- encouraging discussions about safe farming

 - providing farmers with the support they need to improve work health and safety